 The Tennessee Clinical and Translational Science Institute (TN-CTSI) is committed to providing high quality resources to support researchers.
 Resources include support with research design and biostatistics, informatics, project management, and clinical research coordinators.

-- Biostatistics and Study Design Support
+Biostatistics and Study Design Support

-- Center for Biomedical Informatics (CBMI)
+Center for Biomedical Informatics (CBMI)

-The goals and objectives of the Center for Biomedical Informatics have been developed keeping in mind the growing needs of the UTHSC research community as well as the growing Memphis research space.
-Not only is the CBMI equipped to handle multiple projects but we have expanded our capabilities in regard to tools, techniques and available storage space for researchers.
+The goals and objectives of the CBMI reflect the growing needs of the UTHSC research community as well as the growing Memphis research space.
+The CBMI is equipped to handle multiple projects, and has expanded capabilities in regard to tools, techniques and available storage space for researchers.
+To learn more visit the CBMI website or call 901-287-5834.

 - Data coordination services to collect, analyze and transform CTSA Program data into actionable insights that accelerate patient impacts.